zarazi/taskman2/README.md

 4. After you installed Expo Go app on your device, use your phone camera to shoot the QR code and follow the link to open the app.

-   - On Android device, you could open Expo Go app and scan QR code from the main menu manually.
+   - On most Android devices, you might need to open Expo Go app and scan QR code from the main menu manually.

 5. Enjoy the app!